Conference Agenda

 Bio: Wes began his safety career more than 20 years ago with the United States Air Force and served for ten years in the Air National Guard.
 During his years in service, Wes cultivated a commitment to safety through structure, consistency and accountability for constant improvement.
 He harnessed that safety framework into the transportation industry, where Wes worked in operations with armored car, waste and recycling, and drive-away transportation sectors.
 For the past 20 years, Wes has worked as a Safety leader in the Waste and Recycling business for Allied Waste, Veolia, Advanced Disposal, and now WIN Waste Innovations.

-• Session 5 by Angela Bynum with NASA Langley Research Center
+• Session 5 by Terry Botts with MC Innovations

 • Session 5 by Garrett Brown with VOSH